LeavesMC/docs/docs/leaves/fakeplayer.md

 ## Remove

-The fakeplayer will not revive.
-If the fakeplayer dies, it will drop all items and remove itself.
+The fakeplayer can't respawn.
+If the fakeplayer dies, it will drop all items and remove itself, even if the game rule `keepInventory` is set to `true`.

-fakeplayers are also killed before the server stop.
+Fakeplayers are also killed before the server stop.

 You can also use the command `/bot remove <Bot Name>` to kill a specified fakeplayer.

 ## Actions

 Actions is an important component of a fakeplayer, which allows the fakeplayer to do more work.
 Up to now, the fakeplayer has a total of 12 actions.
 However, each fakeplayer can only perform one action at the same time.
 Any change to the fakeplayer action will cause the fakeplayer to lose the data of the old action.

 You can use `/bot action <Bot Name> <Action Name> [Action Args]` to make the specified fakeplayer perform the action.